Finistere/antidote/docs/tutorial.rst

     False

 You may also find yourself in situations where a single service should be used with different parameters.
-For example, let's create a simple service which accumulates metrics during the application lifetime and flushes it to the database.
-We could create subclasses for each possible metric, but that would obviously be cumbersome.
-Hence Antidote allows you to specify constructor arguments when requesting a :py:class:`.Service`:
+For example, a simple service which accumulates metrics during the application lifetime and flushes it to the database.
+We could create subclasses for each possible metric or have one service handle all metrics.
+But Antidote provides a nicer way: you to specify constructor arguments when requesting a :py:class:`.Service`:

 .. testcode:: tutorial_services